newrelic-experimental/learn-labs-advance-your-nrql/lab-03/solution.md

 ```

 ## Challenge 2
-In order to solve this we need to derive the 99th percentile duration which can be achived with `percentile(duration,99)`.
+In order to solve this we need to derive the 99th percentile duration which can be achieved with `percentile(duration,99)`.
 We also need to facet by `name` to get a list, and a `LIMIT max` always helps to ensure we're not clipping our results:

 ```
 SELECT count(*) FROM Transaction WHERE appName='WebPortal' AND duration > (SELECT percentile(duration,99) FROM Transaction WHERE appName='WebPortal') FACET name LIMIT max